CkCreative/binance-spot-trading-bot/README.md

 ## Target

-From initial tests, when the WIGGLE_ROOM is set to 0.3%, the number of trades averages between 2-3 in one hour.
+From initial tests, using Binance Backtesting API for futures trading, when the WIGGLE_ROOM is set to 0.3%, the number of trades averages between 2-3 in one hour.
 This means that considering the fees are 0.1%, you remain with 0.1%*3 which implies that you can make up to 0.3% of 98% of your principal amount every one hour.
 In 24 hours, if all goes well being overly optimistic, you can make between 4-7% of 98% of your principal.
 (The 98% comes from trading at least 98% of your mmain asset)

 So say you started with 1000 USD, 98% of that is 980USD.
 Then, 4-7% of that is about 40-70USD each day.
 Which is decent to be honest.